 - 20. Monies not required for current purposes may be placed on deposit or invested in the purchase of or upon the security of such shares, stocks, funds, securities, lands, buildings, chattels or other investments or property of whatsoever nature and wheresoever situated and whether involving liabilities or producing income or not or upon personal credit with or without security in all respects as if the persons exercising the powers of investment hereby conferred were absolute owners beneficially entitled and so that any investments shall be held in the name of a body corporate from time to time selected by the Bar Council as its nominee for that purpose. - 21.
-The Bar Council shall have power at any time and from time to time to borrow and secure any monies borrowed and to act as guarantor for any subsidiary company, provided always that the aggregate amount of any borrowing for the time being outstanding and any liability arising from acting as guarantor for a subsidiary company shall not then exceed 100% of the previous year's audited income.
+The Bar Council shall have power at any time and from time to time to borrow and secure any monies borrowed and to act as guarantor for any subsidiary company, provided always that the aggregate amount of any borrowing for the time being outstanding and any liability arising from acting as guarantor for a subsidiary company shall not then exceed one half of the market value of the investments then held by the Bar Council. - 22.
+The powers of investment and borrowing conferred by Regulations 20 and21 may be exercised on behalf of the Bar Council by the Finance Committee.

-22. The powers of investment and borrowing conferred by Regulations 20 and 21 may be exercised on behalf of the Bar Council by the Finance Committee.
 Any undertaking to act as guarantor for a subsidiary will require the prior approval of the General Management Committee.